Car Insurance FAQs

 How can I compare car insurance?

-You’re also required to select the level of cover you’re looking to take out (comprehensive, Third Party Property, or Fire & Theft).
+You’ll also need to choose the level of cover you’re looking to take out: comprehensive cover, Third Party Fire and Theft or Third Party Property Damage).
 After you complete the question fields, you’re presented with a range of car insurance policies, where you can decide on which has the features and benefits that suit your budget and needs.

 Can you buy a car without insurance?

-Yes, you can purchase a car without insuring it with Third Party Property, Third Party Fire, Theft & Damage, or comprehensive cover, however, your car will likely be covered by Compulsory Third Party (CTP) insurance as soon as you get it registered - depending on which state or territory you register it in.
-CTP insurance provides a minimum level of protection to cover your legal liability if a third party is injured or killed in an accident.
+Yes, you can purchase a car without insuring it with either of the third-party insurance products or comprehensive cover.
+However, your car will need Compulsory Third Party (CTP) insurance (or Green Slip cover in New South Wales) before you can drive it at all.
+CTP insurance provides a minimum level of protection to cover your legal liability if a third party is injured or killed in an accident, and it’s mandatory across Australia.

 As CTP insurance doesn’t cover the damage costs to your car or property as well as other drivers’ cars and property, it’s important you consider an additional level of cover.
 Try our online comparison tool to find out which type of car insurance suits your needs and budget.

-When taking out a car insurance policy, an insurer has their own set of questions they’ll ask to determine their risk in insuring you.
-They'll typically require the following information (depending on your insurer, they may request additional information):
+When taking out a car insurance policy, each insurer has their own set of questions they’ll ask to determine their risk in insuring you.
+They’ll typically require the following information:

 • Your registration details